 Germinating from seed:

-We start by mixing our coco coir medium with two great root microbial products, Xtreme Gardening's Mykos and Azos.
+We start by mixing our coco coir medium with a great root microbial product, Mycoapply.
 You can either germinate your seedling in this mixture or germinate in a sponge/plug/rockwool using a humidity dome and then transplant your seedling into this first pot.
 If you are not planning on germinating in this first pot, skip to the next step 'Transplanting'.
-(For help on germinating, read this tutorial)
+(For help on germinating, read the germination blogs)

-Prepare your new pot by mixing your Mykos and Azos with your coco coir medium.
-Once the medium has been mixed with these two inoculants, I then fill up my new pot with my medium mix, compress the coco coir down to roughly 2/3 full, create a hole roughly the size of the incoming root block and sprinkle a small amount of both Mykos and Azos into the hole you have just created to let the bare roots sit directly onto the inoculant for fast action.
+Prepare your new pot by mixing your MycoApply with your coco coir medium.
+Once the medium has been mixed with this inoculant, I then fill up my new pot with my medium mix, compress the coco coir down to roughly 2/3 full, create a hole roughly the size of the incoming root block and sprinkle a small amount of MycoApply into the hole you have just created to let the bare roots sit directly onto the inoculant for fast action.

 Image: The above image is how my roots look when transplanting out of my first pot.
 Yes, this was left much longer in this pot than it should normally be, but the roots shown are very healthy.
 Leaving your plants to become root bound can create further issues you want to avoid, a topic for our next tutorial.